supercollider/supercollider/README_WINDOWS.md

 ========================

 For SC itself just run the downloaded installer.
 If necessary select an alternative install path when prompted during installation.
-In order to uninstall, use the default procedure on Windows (Control panel -> Uninstall a program) or run Uninstall.exe from within the SC installation folder.
+To uninstall, use the default procedure on Windows (Control panel -> Uninstall a program) or run Uninstall.exe from within the SC installation folder.
 Note that files created in the 'user support directory' are not deleted (see below for details and an explanation).

-IMPORTANT: in order to use the Quarks extension system you *need* to install Git *and* add it to the PATH.
+IMPORTANT: To use the Quarks extension system you *need* to install Git *and* add it to the PATH.
 The Git installer will prompt you to the addition.
-For SC it is enough to add Git itself to the path, the additional unix tools (curl, find etc.) are not required.
+For SC it is enough to add Git itself to the path, the additional UNIX tools (curl, find, etc.) are not required.

 Git for Windows is available from